How to get your RV ready for summer

 Early detection

 Check your carbon monoxide detector, smoke detector and fire extinguisher.
 Fire extinguishers usually last about 15 years.
 If you can’t see an expiry date or inspection sticker, test the extinguisher handle and nozzle.
-If they wobble or look cracked, time to get a new fire extinguisher.
+If they wobble or look cracked, it’s time to get a new fire extinguisher.

 Propane